scanny/python-pptx/docs/dev/analysis/shp-shadow.rst

   the "inherit" state for effects and makes the shape sensitive to changes in theme.

-* `shape.shadow.visible = False` overrides any default (theme) effects.
+* `shape.shadow.inherit = False` overrides any default (theme) effects.
 Any inherited shadow, glow, and/or reflection will no longer appear.
+This operation adds an empty effects element, which causes no effects to be applied, regardless of theme settings.

 **Out-of-scope**

 Minimum for specifying a basic shadow

+* `ShadowFormat.visible` - applies a reasonable standard shadow override.
 * `ShadowFormat.shadow_type` (inner, outer, perspective)
 * `ShadowFormat.alignment` (shadow anchor, automatic based on angle)
 * `ShadowFormat.angle` (0-degrees is to the right, increasing CCW)